wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

 <a name="Training"></a>

-## Training
+## Trailhead Training

 1. Obtain a Trailhead account <a target="_blank" href="https://developer.salesforce.com/trailhead">
    here</a> for FREE tutorials which reward points appearing in your profile.

-   PROTIP: Sign up for Trailhead with a personal social media account instead of company email so you'll sign in no matter where you work.
+   PROTIP: Sign up for Trailhead with a <strong>personal Gmail account</strong> instead of company email so you'll be able to sign in no matter where you work in the future.

 2. COURSE: <a target="_blank" href="https://trailhead.salesforce.com/trails/learn_salesforce_with_trailhead">
    Learn Salesforce with Trailhead</a>